muratk3n/thirdwave/en/README.md

 W/m2.
 Solar panel efficiency is 20%.
 Take good daylight 1/4 of a day.

-A house in US used 28.9 kWh per day (EIA, in 2017).

 ```python
 area = 25 # m2
 "%0.f Kwh from %d m2 area" % (0.2 * 0.25 * 24 * 25, area)